 Chart of the Month – Long-Term Capital Market Assumptions

 The Beacon Pointe investment team relies on Long Term Capital Market Assumptions (LTCMAs) to construct optimal portfolios for our clients and maximize risk-adjusted returns.
-Valuations and higher yields mean that asset markets today may offer the best long-term returns in more than a decade.
+We believe valuations and higher yields mean that asset markets today may offer the best long-term returns in more than a decade.
 After a year of turmoil, the core principles of investing still hold firm.
 Once again, 60/40 can form the bedrock of portfolios, while alternatives can offer alpha, inflation protection, and diversification.
 The end of free money, greater two-way risk in inflation and policy, and increased return dispersion across assets also give active managers more to swing for.

 Long-term return projections have shifted meaningfully higher.
 The forecasted annual return for a USD 60/40 stock-bond portfolio over the next 10–15 years jumped from 4.1% last year to 7.0% in 2023.
 While many investors are rightly focused on elevated inflation and other near-term headwinds, inflation is expected to cool over the next couple of years, removing the headwind of restrictive Fed policy.